gtkacz/rule-of-3_calculator_wGUI/README.md

-# rule_of_3_GUI
+# Rule of Three Calculator (GUI)
-Simple rule of 3 GUI calculator made with Tkinter for Python for practice
+Simple rule of 3 GUI calculator made with Tkinter on Python for practice